Are you looking for a great unit to read with your middle schoolers? Try Schooled by Gordon Korman.

 THEN…One day as Cap rides the school bus home, the bus driver, Mr. Rodrigo, has a heart attack and passes out.

-If you would like to try out the Schooled Book Unit before you buy it, this download contains free samples including:
+If you would like to try out the Schooled Unit, this download contains free samples including:

 - Vocabulary Practice for Chapters 1-2